amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

   }
 {% endcodeblock %}

 `findNodeAndParent` goes through the tree searching for the value.
 It starts at the root (line 2) and then goes left or right based on the value (line 10).
-If the value already exists it will return the node `found` and also the parent.
+If the value already exists, it will return the node `found` and also the parent.
 In case that the node doesn't exist, we still return the `parent`.

 ## BST Node Deletion